sxie22/GASP-python/README.rst

 1. Install conda
 ----------------

+Many computing clusters have Anaconda installed which shall be loaded as -

+    module load conda

+or in some clusters it is

+    module load python

+Check if conda is loaded by

+    conda info --envs

+which shows all conda environments (if conda is loaded successfully).

-Download and install the version of conda for your operating system from http://conda.pydata.org/miniconda.html.
-Although GASP is compatible with both Python 2.7 and 3.6, pymatgen recommends using Python 3.6.
+If conda command not found, download and install the latest version of conda for your operating system from http://conda.pydata.org/miniconda.html.
+Although GASP is compatible with both Python 2.7 and 3.6, pymatgen recommends using Python >=3.6.

 For Windows, make sure you have the Miniconda3 installer, and simply double-click the .exe file.